Stephen I of Hungary: Sainthood

 Stephen's first legend, the so-called Greater Legend, was written between 1077 and 1083.
 It provided an idealized portrait of the king, one who dedicated himself and his kingdom to the Virgin Mary.
 However, Stephen's Lesser Legend—composed around 1100, under King Coloman—emphasized Stephen's severity.
 A third legend, also composed during King Coloman's reign by Bishop Hartvic, was based on the two existing legends.
 Sanctioned in 1201 by Pope Innocent III, Hartvic's work served as Stephen's official legend.
 Gábor Klaniczay wrote that Stephen's legends "opened a new chapter in the legends of holy rulers as a genre", suggesting that a monarch can achieve sainthood through actively using his royal powers.
 Stephen was the first triumphant miles Christi ("Christ's soldier") among the canonized monarchs.
 He was also a "confessor king", one who had not suffered martyrdom, whose cult was sanctioned, in contrast with earlier holy monarchs.

 Stephen's cult spread beyond the borders of Hungary.
 Initially, he was primarily venerated in Scheyern and Bamberg, in Bavaria, but his relics were also taken to Aachen, Cologne, Montecassino and Namur.
-Upon the liberation of Buda from the Ottoman Turks, Pope Innocent XI expanded King Saint Stephen's cult to the entire Roman Catholic Church in 1686, and declared 2 September his feast day.
+Upon the liberation of Buda from the Ottoman Turks, Pope Innocent XI expanded King Saint Stephen's cult to the entire Catholic Church in 1686, and declared 2 September his feast day.
 As the feast of Saint Joachim was moved, in 1969, from 16 August, the day immediately following the day of Stephen's death, Stephen's feast was moved to that date.
 Stephen is venerated as the patron saint of Hungary, and regarded as the protector of kings, masons, stonecutters, stonemasons and bricklayers, and also of children suffering from severe illnesses.
 His canonization was recognized by Ecumenical Patriarch Bartholomew I of Constantinople in 2000.
 In the calendar of the Hungarian Catholic Church, Stephen's feast is observed on 20 August, the day on which his relics were translated.
 In addition, a separate feast day (30 May) is dedicated to his "Holy Dexter".